 That’s not a bad start, but it’s a slightly vague explanation.
 Here’s a better way to look at it.

-“You must work only on your 5%,” says my coach and business partner, Bedros Keuilian, in this video.
+“You must work only on your 5%,” says my friend, Bedros Keuilian, in this video.

 What falls in your 5%?